Shirakawa, Fukushima: Climate

-Shirakawa has a humid continental climate (Köppen Cfa) characterized by mild summers and cold winters.
+Shirakawa has a humid subtropical climate (Köppen Cfa) characterized by mild summers and cold winters.
 The average annual temperature in Shirakawa is 11.4 °C. The average annual rainfall is 1377 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.0 °C, and lowest in January, at around 0.3 °C.

 Demographics

 Per Japanese census data, the population of Shirakawa peaked around the year 2000 and has declined since.

 History

 The area of present-day Shirakawa was part of ancient Mutsu Province and was the location of a barrier gate on the Ōshū Kaidō connecting the capital at Kyoto with the northern provinces.
 In the Heian period, the Buddhist monk and waka poet Nōin composed the following poem about the region:

 In the Edo period the area prospered as a castle town Shirakawa Domain, and was the site of a major battle in the Boshin War during the Meiji restoration.
 In the Meiji period, it was organized as part of Nakadōri region of Iwaki Province.